Quotes from the Bard you can use every day — in four words or less !

 “I am your butt!” — Henry VI Part Three I.iv.29

-Queen Margaret defies her enemies on the battlefield — with a line Shakespeare would probably edit if he were doing a remake today.
-In his time, “butt” could mean “target” or the brace that holds up a target, and the queen is telling the Yorkist forces arrayed against her: “Here I am.
-Fire away!”
+Queen Margaret rallies her commanders on the battlefield — with a line Shakespeare would probably edit if he were doing a remake today.
+In his time, “butt” could mean “target” or the brace that holds up a target.
+The target in this case is the rebel Duke of York and his followers, and she is saying: “Kill them.
+I as Queen uphold your cause.”

 Margaret of Anjou was a durable and versatile character for Shakespeare, appearing in four of his plays.
 She’s a hot-blooded princess-bride in Henry VI Part One, a scheming politician with a too-churchy husband in Part Two, and a warrior queen in Part Three.
 She makes a comeback in Richard III as the acid-spitting embodiment of “I told you so.”
 The only other character to appear in four plays by the Bard is Bardolph, a sidekick of the cowardly Falstaff.